Carbon Monoxide Awareness

 Wind turbines harness the power of the wind to generate electricity; the stronger the wind, the faster the blades turn, producing more electricity.
 The wind turns the blades which are connected to a rotating shaft which passes into an electricity generator where the electricity is generated.

 Ground source heat pumps use pipes buried in the ground to extract heat for use in radiators, underfloor or warm air heating systems and hot water in your home.
 They use around a third less electricity for heating than other forms of electrical heating, delivering heat at lower temperatures over much longer hours than a conventional boiler, although if properly controlled it can switch on and off with the heating requirements of your home.

 Air source Heat Pumps (ASHPs) absorb heat from the outside air for use in radiators, underfloor or warm air heating systems and hot water in your home.
 They use around a third less electricity for heating than other forms of electrical heating, delivering heat at lower temperatures over much longer hours than a conventional boiler, although if properly controlled it can switch on and off with the heating requirements of your home.

 Hydro-electricity converts the potential energy stored in water held at height into kinetic energy (or the energy used in movement), turning a turbine to produce electricity.
 Improvements in small turbine and generator technology mean that ‘micro’ (under 100kW) hydro schemes are an efficient means of producing electricity.

 Wood Fuelled Heating

 Wood fuelled appliances are best suited to properties without access to the mains gas network.
-The cost of buying wood fuel is usually comparable to oil and the costs of running a wood fuelled appliance should be less than LPG or electric heating systems.
+The cost of buying wood fuel is usually comparable to oil or bulk LPG, and the costs of running a wood fuelled appliance should be less than bottled LPG or electric heating systems.